jhphamunc/hello-comp423/README.md

 # Hello COMP423

-This repository contains the "Hello COMP423" program described in the tutorial.
+This repository contains the "Hello COMP423" program described in the tutorial using Go.

 ## Link to Tutorial